Wadi Salib: History

 Wadi Salib was established near the old city walls in 1761, shortly after modern Haifa had been established by Zahir al-Umar.
 The neighborhood was populated by Muslim and Christian Arabs until the mid-nineteenth century, when development in Haifa began pushing outwards to other parts of the city.

 After the arrival of Jewish residents in early 20th century, Wadi Salib and nearby Wadi Nisnas remained the important Arab neighborhoods in Haifa.
 In the 1930s and 1940s, both were sites of numerous riots over British rule and increased Jewish immigration to British Mandate Palestine.

-By the end of the 1948 Arab-Israeli War, 60,000 Arabs had left the city and few were permitted to return to their homes in Wadi Salib and other areas, as most of the buildings of Wadi Salib that had belonged to Palestinian refugees and internally displaced Palestinians were confiscated under the Absentee Property Law.
-The 3,000 Arabs remaining in the city, circa 8.5% of the total urban population of 268,000 previously living in Haifa, largely concentrated in the nearby neighborhood of Wadi Nisnas.
+With the fall of Haifa during the 1948 Palestine war, 60,000 Palestinian Arabs fled or were expelled from the city and few were permitted to return to their homes in Wadi Salib and other areas.
+Most of the buildings of Wadi Salib that had belonged to Palestinian refugees and internally displaced Palestinians were confiscated under the Absentee Property Law.
+The 3,000 Arabs remaining in the city were largely concentrated in the nearby neighborhood of Wadi Nisnas.

-Between May 1948 and March 1949, about 24,000 immigrants, many of them survivors of the Holocaust, were settled in the former Arab quarters of Wadi Salib.
+Between May 1948 and March 1949, about 24,000 immigrants, primarily Mizrachi Jews and survivors of the Holocaust, were settled in the former Arab quarters of Wadi Salib.
 Moroccan Jews were soon to follow.